jenykumari/cybersecurity-portfolio/README.md

  ### TryHackMe

 Completed beginner cybersecurity learning rooms on TryHackMe to gain practical exposure to cybersecurity concepts and hands-on exercises.
+Screenshots of completed rooms are available in TryHackMe.md